aheirich/AMI2/doc/toplevel.md

 and a [generic implementation](generic_design.md).

 ## Data flow
-Please see the System Diagram below.
+Please see Figure 1: system data flow.

 Frames of instrument telemetry enter the system through a Data Source.
-At SLAC the SharedMemoryDataSource receives telemetry from the Data Acquisition system delivered by RDMA.
+At SLAC the SharedMemoryDataSource receives XTC telemetry from the Data Acquisition system delivered by RDMA.
 A FileDataSource drives the system in offline mode.
 The system can be extended with new data sources (e.g. xyzDataSource).

-A resilient distributed in-memory storage system (E.g. Redis) is used for the control and data planes.
+A resilient distributed in-memory storage system (E.g. Redis, Legion) is used for the control and data planes.
 Telemetry data resides in a local store within a node.
 Computational results and control signals reside in a global store.

 Each telemetry frame is processed by a different worker.
-Each cluster node may support multiple workers.
+Each cluster node supports multiple workers, typically one per core.
 The cluster can be scaled to support arbitrarily high data rates.

 A worker processes a telemetry frame by feeding the data to a Computation Graph which is a series of transformations.
 The computation graph is defined by the Graph Manager according to requests from clients.
 It is implemented as a python program that is assembled and optimized by the Graph Manager.
-Computational results are written to the global store.
+Computational results are written by the worker to the global store.

-Clients may be GUIs, devices, or file proxies.
+Clients may be GUIs, web browsers, devices, or file proxies.
 Clients requests computations from the Graph Manager and subscribe to result channels from the global store.